-Ralph David Firman Jr is a former racing driver from England who has competed in various categories, including the Formula One World Championship.
+Ralph Firman Jr is a former racing driver from England who has competed in various categories, including the Formula 1.
+He recorded 14 starts in the Formula One World Championship in 2003, driving for Jordan Ford, collecting one single point over the season.

-He was born on 20th of May 1975 in Norwich, UK, but most of his career spent racing under the Irish flag because his mother is from Ireland.
+Ralph David Firman Jr. was born in May 1975 in Norwich, UK, but most of his career spent racing under the Irish flag because his mother is from Ireland.
 It was no surprise when boy decided to enter the world of motorsport as his father is Ralph Firman Sr, co-founder of Van Diemen car manufacturer, and later the founder of Ralph Firman Racing, the team created for both serious club racers and aspiring professionals.

 Ralph got a kart for his 10th birthday and then began his career.
 Soon he was racing around England and started to win the races.
 Over the years Firman became British Junior Karting Series champion in 1990.
 Moving up to senior karts he won three races in his first season and the championship in his second year in the series.